quantopian/zipline/_sources/bundles.rst.txt

 Ingesting Data
 ~~~~~~~~~~~~~~

 The first step to using a data bundle is to ingest the data.
-The ingestion
-process will invoke some custom bundle command and then write the data to a
-standard location that zipline can find.
-By default the location where ingested
+The ingestion process will invoke some custom bundle command and then write the data to a standard location that zipline can find.
-data will be written is ``$ZIPLINE_ROOT/data/<bundle>`` where by default
+By default the location where ingested data will be written is ``$ZIPLINE_ROOT/data/<bundle>`` where by default ``ZIPLINE_ROOT=~/.zipline``.
-``ZIPLINE_ROOT=~/.zipline``.
-The ingestion step may take some time as it could
-involve downloading and processing a lot of data.
-You'll need a
+The ingestion step may take some time as it could involve downloading and processing a lot of data.
-`Quandl <https://docs.quandl.com/docs#section-authentication>`__ API key to ingest the default bundle.
-This can be run with:
+To ingest a bundle, run:

 .. code-block:: bash

-   $ QUANDL_API_KEY=<yourkey> zipline ingest [-b <bundle>]
+   $ zipline ingest [-b <bundle>]

-where ``<bundle>`` is the name of the bundle to ingest, defaulting to ``quandl``.
+where ``<bundle>`` is the name of the bundle to ingest, defaulting to ``quantopian-quandl``.

 Old Data
 ~~~~~~~~